gvwilson/thirdbit/src/fiction/still-book/index.md

 or ragged at the cuffs.
 No-one looked straight at her, or said hello.

 Finally Still found herself facing a blank brick wall at the end of an alley.
 It was dark.
-She was tired and hungry---too tired and hungry to walk another step.
+She was tired and hungry—too tired and hungry to walk another step.
 An old banana crate lined with newspapers lay in the corner.
 She climbed into it, curled herself around her violin, and fell straight into a deep, dreamless sleep.